wolflu05/inventree-bulk-plugin/README.md

 Install this plugin as follows:

-1. Make sure you allow the use of the url integration and app integration (see [Why does this plugin needs the app mixin?](#why-does-this-plugin-needs-the-app-mixin))
+1. Goto the Admin Center > Plugins > Plugin Settings and make sure to enable the "Enable URL Integration" and "Enable App Integration" switches. (see [Why does this plugin needs the app mixin?](#why-does-this-plugin-needs-the-app-mixin))

-2. Goto Settings > Plugins > Install Plugin, enter `inventree-bulk-plugin` as package name.
-Enable the confirm switch and click submit.
+2. Click on "Install Plugin" at the top of the Plugins table on that page and enter `inventree-bulk-plugin` as package name.
+Enable the "Confirm plugin installation" switch and click "Install".

-3. Restart your server and activate the plugin.
+3. Search for the plugin in the table and activate it

 4. Stop your server and run `invoke update` (for docker installs it is `docker-compose inventree-server invoke update`).
 This ensures that all migrations run and the static files get collected.
-You can now start your server again and start using the plugin.
+You can now start your server again and start using the plugin by navigating to any stock location or part category (the root level location/category is not available for bulk creation)

 > [!IMPORTANT]
-> At least InvenTree v0.12.7 is required to use this plugin.
+> At least InvenTree v0.15.8 is required to use this plugin.

 ## 🏃 Usage